Tuesaday-15-00-17-00-semestr-work/semester-work-assignment-tuesday-15-00-17-50-teamab/README.md

 The application uses H2 as the database.
 ### Schema
-The database schema is auto-generated and includes tables for:
+The database schema includes tables for:
 - Users
 - Books